danitrod/discovery-k8s-lab/README.md

 ## Step-by-step

 This step-by-step guide assumes a Linux/Unix like shell usage.
-Slight adpatations might be necessary for different CLI shells.
+Slight adaptations might be necessary for different CLI shells.

 ### Step 1